loot/loot/README.md

 * [yaml-cpp](http://code.google.com/p/yaml-cpp/) v0.5.1 or later.
 * [zlib](http://zlib.net) v1.2.7 or later.

 BOSS expects all libraries' folders to be present alongside the BOSS repository folder that contains this readme, or otherwise installed such that the compiler and linker used can find them without suppling additional paths.
+All paths below are relative to the folder(s) containing the libraries and BOSS.

-### Building Boost (Linux)
+Alphanum, Libespm and PugiXML do not require any additional setup.
+The rest of the libraries must be built separately.

-Starting from the Boost root folder, run the following:
+### Boost

 ```
 ./bootstrap.sh